 Fact Sheet: Preliminary Design Review (PDR) Fact Sheet

-A successful PDR is predicated on the determination that the subsystem requirements, preliminary subsystem design, results of peer reviews, and plans for development, testing, and evaluation form a satisfactory basis for proceeding into detailed design and test procedure development.
+A successful PDR is predicated on determining that the subsystem requirements, preliminary subsystem design, results of peer reviews, and plans for development, testing, and evaluation form a satisfactory basis for proceeding into detailed design and test procedure development.
+A PDR should produce the following.
 [1]

 Preliminary Design Review (PDR) Roles and Responsibilities